 The walk around Dujuan Lake was monotonous after some time.
 But then, it was spiced up by the comical translations of the many signboards.

 Our visit to the Park finally ended at the Tianchi or the Heavenly Lake, a mountaintop crater lake.
-It was by far the most challenging because of the need to climb 998 steps up and then 768 steps down.
+It was by far the most challenging part because of the need to climb 998 steps up and then 768 steps down.

 Everything looked so green during the time of our visit.
-We were told that during Autumn, the colours of leaves of the surrounding trees and shrubs would turn the water surface golden and reddish.
+We were told that during Autumn, the colour of the leaves of the surrounding trees and shrubs would turn the water surface golden and reddish.
 By Winter, the lake surface becomes a huge skating ring with the surrounding area blanketed with white snow!

 Spectacular view of the Tianchizhen or Tianchi City as